ozkary/ozkary.github.io/_posts/2023-04-01-data-engineering-process-foundamentals-discovery.md

 Requirements refer to the needs, capabilities and constraints that are needed to deliver a data engineering solution.
 They should outline the project deliverables that are required to meet the main objectives.
 The requirements should include data related areas like:

-- Data sources and integration
+- Sources and integration
-- Data modeling and transformation
+- Modeling and transformation
-- Data quality and validation
+- Quality and validation
-- Data storage and infrastructure
+- Storage and infrastructure
-- Data Processing and Analytics
+- Processing and Analytics
-- Data Governance and Security
+- Governance and Security
 - Scalability and performance
 - Monitoring